dmahr1/quick-reference/index.md

 - TODO: abc
 - TODO: os, including `is_file` versus `is_exists`
 - TODO: typing, what's available in what version (e.g. `|`), protocol
+  - `typing.Protocol` is a flexible way of enforcing interfaces, especially when class hierarchies are not feasible ([source](https://pybit.es/articles/typing-protocol-abc-alternative/)).

 # Python concurrency
 - Basics